jorishr/datastructures/graphs/edgeList.md

 Since we have an undirected graph the order of the first/second vertex is irrelevant.
 When working with a directed graph, use startVertex and endVertex.

-To add weigth to edges, simply add a new key-value pair to the object.
+To add weight to edges, simply add a new key-value pair to the object.
 ```
 ## Cost of storage and operations
 The approach above is not very efficient.